 Tonight, I was perusing the website of Chen Zhonghua – Chen Taiji Practical Method and decided to register pay and watch a video.
 The site is secure and accepts PayPal or credit card payments.
 The videos are relatively inexpensive and range in price from $1 – $20.
 For $5 dollars I had access to a video that taught me something about the Tai Chi Push that has eluded me for many years.
 The explanation and demonstration were both excellent and clearly gave me the insight I was looking for.

 If you are a beginner, novice or a Tai Chi expert I highly recommend Chen Zhonghua’s skills and teaching ability to enhance your online Tai Chi training.
 Visit the Chen Practical Method website and give it a try, you will be glad you did.

 I have often read online that Tai Chi cures and reduces anxiety.
 I do not feel that Tai Chi practice alone can cure anxiety but it can definitely help.
 Tai Chi can teach you to learn the feeling of relaxation necessary in order to cope with anxiety symptoms.
-This is especially taught during fixed step Push Hands, this is a two person teaching tool in Tai Chi practice.
+This is especially taught during fixed step Push Hands, this is a two-person teaching tool in Tai Chi practice.
 Two people stand in a 70/30 bow stance posture facing each other, through touch try to find each others center of balance.
 When a Tai Chi player stiffens up, their center of balance is exposed and they are easily pushed over.
-To hide this center of balance, your weight is shifted over each leg to neutralize the push, you neutralize the line of attack by relaxing, neutralizing, grounding and returning the incomming force of energy.
-Through this practice you can understand that you become stronger through relaxation and proper body alignment.
+To hide this center of balance, your weight is shifted over each leg to neutralize the push, you neutralize the line of attack by relaxing, neutralizing, grounding and returning the incoming force of energy.
+Through this practice, you can understand that you become stronger through relaxation and proper body alignment.